-From sunbathing at some of the most beautiful beaches in the world to navigating through every gourmet’s version of heaven, these are just some of the things to do in Perth.
+From sunbathing at some of the most beautiful beaches in the world to navigating through every gourmet’s version of heaven, these are just some of the best things to do in Perth.

 While most travellers to Australia flock to the east coast, home to world famous cities like Sydney and Melbourne, the west coast also has its charms for those that make the trip.